folio-org/edge-orders/README.md

 See [edge-common](https://github.com/folio-org/edge-common) for a description of the security model.

+## Required Permissions

+Institutional users should be granted the following permissions in order to use this edge API:
+- `gobi.all

 ## Configuration

 See [edge-common](https://github.com/folio-org/edge-common) for a description of how configuration works.